MAAP-Project/maap-data-system-tests/README.md

 The workflow can be manually invoked when testing it using the following steps.

-0. The App is [https://github.com/settings/apps/maap-system-tests](https://github.com/settings/apps/maap-system-tests).
-It's currently part of Phil's account, but will be moved to the MAAP-Project org as soon as we can coordinate it.
+0. [maap-system-tests](https://github.com/settings/apps/maap-system-tests) is a "github app" of the MAAP-Project org.

 1. Copy the PEM file (e.g., maap-system-tests.2021-11-23.private-key.pem) somewhere.